Public Image Committee

 Public Image committee

-We also see the benefit of producing leaflets about the club and its activities for specific public events like the charity gala day.
+We also see the benefit of producing leaflets about the club and its activities for specific public events like the teddy bear jump.

-A further aspect of our work to promote the club in the wider community is with the production of audio visual presentations for events like new members’ information evenings and our charity gala dinner, and we will be continuing with this effort.
+A further aspect of our work to promote the club in the wider community is with the production of audio visual presentations for events our charity gala dinner, and we will be continuing with this effort.

 The PI Committee sees the internet and social media as vital avenues through which to promote the club both internally and externally.
 We support and encourage use of the club’ website and Facebook pages by all members, and welcome all contributions.

 Local solicitor, Mary Crighton, has been elected as the first female president of the Rotary Club of Dundee.details

 Robert Dunn received the Paul Harris Fellow award during the annual family lunchdetails

 Camperdown Burns Supper

 With an evening of music, food and song the Rotary Club of Claverhouse "Camperdown Burns Supper" will be held on Friday 26 January 2018 at 7.00 for 7.30pm.details

 DG Graeme Archibald’s address to the Rotary Club of Dundee